vcync/modv.vcync.gl/docs/v3/guide/media.md

 # Media

-## Media Manager
+## Supported Media

-Media Manager handles filesystem operations, serving Modules, Plugins, Palettes, Images, Videos and GIFs to modV.
+modV handles filesystem operations, serving and hot-reloading Modules, Plugins, Palettes, Images, Videos and GIFs.

 ### Media Folder

-The Media Folder is where the Media Manager will scan for your Project files.
+The Media Folder is where modV will scan for your Project files.

 #### Location